d-bl/GroundForge/docs/help/Advanced.md

 The leftmost edge of the central patch is determined by the leftmost column in the ground definition.
 If you want to change where the patch starts on the left, you must choose a different starting point for the base pattern and modify the ground definition accordingly.

-The rightmost edge of the patch depends on the number of columns specified in the "Swatch size".
+The rightmost edge of the patch depends on the number of columns specified in the _Swatch size_.
 If you change the number of columns in the patch size, the right footside may no longer match correctly.
-Note that the number of columns required for the footsides are not included in the "Swatch size".
+Note that the number of columns required for the footsides are not included in the _Swatch size_.
 They are added on top of the width that you specify.

 First, we will consider the simple example of Torchon Ground.
 Lay a square grid over the pair diagram.
 We must identify the loose ends of pairs along the edge and match them up where possible.
 To do this, we can use a "kissing path".
 A kissing path follows one set of pairs through the pair diagram.
 When two pairs intersect, the kissing path does not cross over to the other side, it just touches the other pair ("kisses") and continues.
 You can think of it as the path that a pair of threads follows if a turning stitch (cttct) is used at each intersection.
 The yellow and blue thick lines in the figure below highlight the kissing paths for the pairs at the edge of the pair diagram.
 Note that several incoming edges are missing on the yellow kissing path (dashed red lines).
-We can add them by labelling the incoming pair intersections using the symbols 'W', 'Y' and '-' in the Cheat Sheet:
+We can add them by labelling the incoming pair intersections using the symbols `W`, `Y` and `-` in the Cheat Sheet:

 ![](images/simple-wavy-footside.png)